Can you use auto paint on wood? This is a common question amongst painters, and here’s my take…

 A good quality primer will help your car spray paint spread evenly on the surface resulting in a stunning finish.
 Additionally, it will improve the spray paint’s grip on the wood, giving you a longer-lasting finish.

-- Start by covering any areas you don’t want to stain with paint using painter’s tape.
+- Start by covering areas you don’t want to stain with paint using painter’s tape.

-- Next, shake the primer spray until the little ball in it rattles, then keep shaking for about one minute to make sure that the product mixes well.
+- Next, shake the primer spray until the little ball rattles, then keep shaking for about one minute to ensure that the product mixes well.
 Press the nozzle in the air to test clog resistance and proceed if the spray is smooth.
 If you feel resistance, keep shaking and spraying until the spray mist becomes consistent.

 - Once you lay the first coat, allow the primer to dry as instructed on the can before moving on.